marcusrein/DiscordBotWokHandler/README.md

 /add does a quick add inline demo

-/addrole allows making of a role based on the message of the user (not sure i understand this use case?)
+/addrole allows making of a role based on the message of the user (not sure i understand this use case?).
+Uses sequential inline and select dropdown menus. "messageid" inline query should be filled with info on the userID that you'd like to have their roles assigned.

 /buttons this will show various button demos